AdeHumble/SkilHarvest-DataIntern-Insights/README.md

 </div>

 ## PROJECT OBJECTIVE
-The objective of the Demographic Dashboard project was to gather comprehensive insights into the demographics and interests of interns participating in the SkilHarvest Data Analytics Bootcamp program.
+The objective of the Demographic Dashboard project is to gather comprehensive insights into the demographics and interests of interns participating in the SkilHarvest Data Analytics Bootcamp program.

 ## TOOLS & TECHNOLOGIES
 1. **Google forms:** For collecting data